Walks near Water

 A Canal Walk

-We are fortunate to have several canals within a relatively short distance or they can be made into or incorporated into a day trip.
-Locally, from Pontardawe (just 2 miles away, downhill) from the cottage is a popular walk along the Swansea valley canal down the valley to the far end of Clydach.
+We are fortunate to have several canals within a relatively short distance or they can be made into or incorporated into a day trip to give another walks near water, Locally, from Pontardawe (just 2 miles away, downhill) from the cottage is a popular walk along the Swansea valley canal down the valley to the far end of Clydach.
 Should you not wish to walk back uphill to the cottages at the end of the day, then you can either park in Pontardawe to give a 3 mile walk each direction or park up the valley at Cilmaengwyn or Godregraig and join the canal path from its starting point, thus adding an additional two and a half miles to the route.
 On average each stage would take probably take an hour each, but personally we would aim to reach the Mond Nickel Works on our nearside of Clydach and detour up to Fadre Road to the Pantri cafe for a highly recommended lunch or coffee stop (and cake too of course!), possibly in good weather then a take away packed lunch?

 Four miles away is Neath, having there a choice of two canals, built to reach 2 different port destinations.
 Although the Neath and the Tennant canals are independent of each other, they are often linked confusingly together in reference as the Neath & Tennant Canal.
 The Neath Canal runs just over 12 miles from Glyn Neath to the once port south of Neath, now referred to as Giants Grave near Britton Ferry.
 The Tennant Canal runs from Aberdulais, just north of Neath down to Swansea, a distance of 8 miles.
 Both canals touch on Aberdulais, where the Tennant Canal crosses the River Neath by means of a spectacular 12 arch aquaduct at Aberdulais.